Mississippi EBT Deposit Schedule for 2025

 ON THIS PAGE

-In this guide, you'll learn exactly when to expect your Mississippi EBT deposits and what to do if your payment seems to be late.
+In this guide, you'll learn when to expect your benefits based on the EBT payment schedule and find solutions for what to do if your deposit is late.

 Monthly EBT Deposit Schedule in Mississippi

-In Mississippi, SNAP benefits are deposited based on the last two digits of your Department of Human Services (DHS) case number.
-Payments arrive on the same date each month, even on weekends and holidays.
-Here is the breakdown of the monthly deposit schedule:
+In Mississippi, your SNAP benefits are deposited on the same day each month.
+The state's EBT deposit dates are determined by the last two digits of your Department of Human Services (DHS) case number.

 4th of the month: Case numbers ending in 00–04